LearnLib/alex/book/1.2.1/contents/user-manual/README.md

 #### Webdriver

 For learning web applications, we use Selenium to interact with web browsers.
 Per default, only the headless HTMLUnitDriver is supported, but it does not work very well with websites that make heavy use of JavaScript.
-Luckily, there are third party drivers, that allow executing tests on Firefox, Chrome etc. In order to use them, you have to download the corresponding executables and specify them in ALEX on the settings page as depicted in the following image (here for Windows):
+Luckily, there are third party drivers, that allow executing tests on Firefox, Chrome etc.
+In order to use them, you have to download the corresponding executables and specify them in ALEX on the settings page as depicted in the following image (here for Windows):

 ![Comparison of hypotheses](../../assets/images/settings.jpg)

 ### Project Management

-Projects are the entities that are used to manage multiple applications separately in ALEX.
-You can for example create a project for your application in version x and another one for version x+1 while having a different set of symbols and saved learn results.
+Projects are the entities that are used to manage multiple target applications in ALEX.
+You can for example create a project for your application in version x and another one for version x+1 while having a different sets of input symbols.

 Most of the URLs listed in the previous section require a project to be *opened*, which means has been selected from the applications start page.
 It is then saved in the session storage of the web browser.
 In case a project is persisted no other project can be opened in the same tab.
-The use of multiple tabs allow to open and work with multiple projects at a time.
+The use of multiple tabs allows to open and work with multiple projects at a time.
 In order to switch to another project of the same tab, it has to be *closed*.
 That means it has to be removed from the session storage, either by clicking the menu item from the main navigation or by closing the current tab.